If you want to continue your nursing education beyond your LVN Program, you may want to consider the LVN to ADN Bridge program.

-You will have likely completed several of the admissions requirements for an LVN to ADN Bridge program prior to or during your original LVN program, with exception to the on-the-job LVN experience.
+You will have likely completed several of the admissions requirements for an LVN to ADN Bridge program prior to or during your original LVN program.
 Some schools will require that your basic college coursework be completed prior to entering the LVN to ADN Bridge program, while others will allow you to take required basic college coursework concurrently with your LVN to ADN Bridge coursework.
 Official transcripts must be sent directly from your high school and colleges - official copies from you and photocopies are not accepted.

 If you have a bachelor's degree or higher from a regionally accredited college or university, you may have already satisfied basic college coursework requirements.